xinntao/SFTGAN/README.md

 ---
 This repo is the original torch implementation (test code) for [Recovering Realistic Texture in Image Super-resolution by Deep Spatial Feature Transform](https://arxiv.org/abs/1804.02815).

+## Feature Modulation
+(How feature modulation come?)

+(Conditional Batch Normalization (image style transfer, VQA) -> FiLM)

+(The connection with dynamic filter / attention models / spatial transform network)

+Our SFT layer is motived by Conditional Normalization, which is used in ...

 ### Table of Contents
 1. [Introduction](#introduction)